Angela and Luciana Giussani: A success story: from 1962 to today

-Diabolik's success is remarkable; it has been published since 1962 without interruption, and to date more than 900 issues have been published.
+Diabolik’s success is remarkable; it has been published since 1962 without interruption, and to date more than 900 issues have been published.

-Furthermore, the thief does not exist only in the comics but also appears three times on the big screen: firstly in the film "Danger: Diabolik" of 1968 (by Mario Bava), then in the documentary "Diabolik is Me" of 2019 (directed by Giancarlo Soldinel) and finally in the feature film of 2021 (by the Manetti brothers).
+Furthermore, the thief does not exist only in the comics but also appears three times on the big screen: firstly in the film “Danger: Diabolik” of 1968 (by Mario Bava), then in the documentary “Diabolik is Me” of 2019 (directed by Giancarlo Soldinel) and finally in the feature film of 2021 (by the Manetti brothers).

-The kind thief is also at the center of the TV series "Diabolik" of 2000, then of numerous commercials, of the radio comic aired on Rai Radio 2 and of some videogames.
+The kind thief is also at the center of the TV series “Diabolik” of 2000, then of numerous commercials, of the radio comic aired on Rai Radio 2 and of some video games.

 The success then reached a global scale with the diffusion of numerous editions of the comic translated into many European, American, and African languages.